 Data Limitations: The Red River Compact Commission has not initiated formal accounting of water deliveries to each state, therefore "water shortages" is used as a proxy for determining whether Texas has received its equitable share of waters under the terms of the compact.
-To date, there have been no water shortages and performance has been 100 percent.
+To date, there have been no water shortages and performance has been 100%.
 If shortages occur, and once the commission approves rules for the basin-wide accounting, a formal water accounting will commence.
 Reports used in calculating this measure will be completed after the commission's annual meeting, usually in the third quarter.
 Reporting will be on an annual basis for the previous calendar year.

-Calculation Type: Non-cumulative New Measure: No Desired Performance: Above projections
+Calculation Type: Non-cumulative New Measure: No Desired Performance: Above projectionss

-5.1 oc 4 Percentage received of Texas equitable share of quality water annually as apportioned by the Rio Grande River Compact
+5.1 oc 4 Percentage Received of Texas Equitable Share of Quality Water Annually - Rio Grande River Compact